PedroMagar/MISA-I/README.md

 ## Architecture
 MISA-I is an 8-bit instruction Two-Address architecture, it consist of 1 program counter register, 1 memory address register, 8 management registers and 16 general purpose registers that are equally divided into 4 registers bank while only two banks are active at a time (making 8 registers addressable), it's possible to switch which register bank is active through an operation (SRB).
 Since 8-bit is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it (when F=0 address will be Rs=Rd+4 while F=1 will be Rs=Rd+3).
-> PC/MEM_ADDR Register Size is under consideration, for now the idea is that it's at least 16-bit, even for an 8-bit implementation, in this case register bank 2 and 3 will swap the upper bits, while register bank 0 and 1 will swap the lower bits of MEM_ADDR during SMEM operation.
+> ~~PC/MEM_ADDR Register Size is under consideration, for now the idea is that it's at least 16-bit, even for an 8-bit implementation, in this case register bank 2 and 3 will swap the upper bits, while register bank 0 and 1 will swap the lower bits of MEM_ADDR during SMEM operation.~~
+> With MEM_ADDR been replaced by MEM_STK, this makes possible for the address to utilize as many bits as desired.

 ### Characteristics:
 - One Program Counter (PC) register.
-- One Memory Address (MEM_ADDR) register.
+- One Memory Stack (MEM_STK) register:
+	- MEM_STK has 4x CPU Operation Size as its size.
+	- Operations (STKS/JAL) will only use the lower bits.
+	- Stack Rotations (STKR) will shift rotate the register by 'Current Operation Size' bits to the right.
+	> MEM_STK brings many advantages over MEM_ADDR, starting by allowing each CPU implementation to decides how many address bits would be appropriate for it, a low bit CPU will have a standard behaviour when its address space is bigger than its registers size, it  would be possible to hold a write, read and/or jump address at the same time, the stack could be used as a extension to the registers file size, also access violation would be easier debug because the address would be in a know register.
+The downside of such implementation is that to access its data would be necessary to rotate the register, also split core concept becomes more taxing (a second core would need its own stack).
 - 8 Management Registers:
 	- r11: Interruption Address.
 	- r10: Interruption timer (cycles).